 Paleolithic Period In History of India

-Mesolithic shake craftsmanship at the Bhimbetka shake covers, Madhya Pradesh, demonstrating a wild creature, maybe a legendary one, assaulting human trackers.
-Date extend 25,000 BCE to 8,000 BCE or prior.
+The trace of Mesolithic shake craftsmanship at the Bhimbetka shake covers, Madhya Pradesh, demonstrating a wild creature, maybe a legendary one, assaulting human trackers.
+Date may extend 25,000 BCE to 8,000 BCE or prior.
 A dolmen raised by Neolithic individuals in Marayur, Kerala, India.
 Stone age (6,000 BCE) compositions of Edakkal Caves in Kerala, India.

 Neolithic Period In History of India